-My research is in the general area of theoretical computer science, particularly the areas of Approximation Algorithms, Online Algorithms, and Algorithmic Game Theory.
+My research is in the general area of theoretical computer science, particularly the areas of approximation algorithms, online algorithms, and computational economics.
 I work on developing models, algorithms, and markets for resource allocation, decision making, and provisioning problems.
 These problems arise in a variety of applications -- designing a data network, facility location and clustering, data center scheduling, allocating ad slots, scheduling ride-shares, and civic budgeting.
 In these contexts, my work has addressed several research challenges.
-Please see here for current projects.

 Please see here for a complete list of courses.